tigera/docs/calico-enterprise/network-policy/get-started/about-network-policy.mdx

 features beyond those supported by Kubernetes network policy.
 This includes support for:
 - policy ordering/priority
 - deny and log actions in rules
-- more flexible match criteria for applying policies and in policy rules, including matching on Kubernetes ServiceAccounts, and (if using Istio & Envoy) cryptographic identity and layer 5-7 match criteria such as HTTP & gRPC URLs.
+- more flexible match criteria for applying policies and in policy rules, including matching on Kubernetes ServiceAccounts
 - ability to reference non-Kubernetes workloads in polices, including matching on [NetworkSets]({{site.baseurl}}/reference/resources/networkset) in policy rules